dmgt/r_relational_data_example/assignment/fish-assignment.md

 **Question 1:** What years does this plot include?
 What is it plotting?

+-   Plot includes the years 1950 - 2003
-1950 - 2003 Percent of taxa classified as collapsed with diamonds representing collapses by year, triangles representing cumulative collapse, blue representing species poor large marine ecosystem areas, red representing species rich areas, and black represnting combined total (poor and rich areas).
+-   It shows the percent of taxa classified as collapsed with diamonds representing collapses by year, triangles representing cumulative collapse, blue representing species poor large marine ecosystem areas (LMEs), red representing species rich areas, and black represnting the combined total (of poor and rich areas).

 Task 1: Plotting total taxa caught worldwide 1950-2006
 ------------------------------------------------------